cmxaverius/Spring-Boot-Read-Excel-File-/README.md

-# Spring-Boot-Read-Excel-File-
+# Spring-Boot-Read-Excel-File

-In example, excel file define on 2 parts (head and body).
-Then both of part store on two table.
+In example, excel file divided on 2 parts (head and body).
+Then both of all will store on two tables on MySQL Database.
+Then all of data will show on a web page.